maxmanders/maxmanders.co.uk/_posts/2014-03-25-restoring-a-mysql-dump-to-rds.markdown

 We can get a list of all user and host combinations with

 {% highlight bash %}
-mysql -h <host> -uroot -B -N -e "select user, host FROM user” mysql
+mysql -h <host> -uroot -B -N -e "select user, host FROM user" mysql
 {% endhighlight %}

 Then for each of these combinations, we can extract the grants and append them to a file